datexp-723/YaCounter/PRIVACY_POLICY.md

 Contact us at: [iam.mahoa@gmail.com](mailto:iam.mahoa@gmail.com)

 # 6. Changes
 This Privacy Policy may be updated as needed.
-The latest version is available in the app.

 Last Updated: [2024/09/25]